 When a student receives a grade of C- or below, they are allowed to retake a course to improve their grade.
 This is especially important with "E" grades.
 Honors courses may only be taken for a better grade if the topic and instructor are the same as the first time a student took the class.
-For example, if a student received an "E" in HON101 Humanities Seminar: Philosophy and the City with Dr. Grinnell they are not allowed to take HON101 Humanities Seminar: Dylan: Six Decades of Noble Lyrics with Dr. Guiati to improve their grade.
+For example, if a student received an "E" in HON101 Humanities Seminar: Intro to Philosophy with Dr. Duffy they are not allowed to take HON101 Humanities Seminar: Dylan: Six Decades of Noble Lyrics with Dr. Guiati to improve their grade.